MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/m365d-autoir-actions.md

 # View and manage actions in the Action center

 **Applies to:**
-- Microsoft 365 Defender
+- Microsoft Defender XDR

-Threat protection features in Microsoft 365 Defender can result in certain remediation actions.
+Threat protection features in Microsoft Defender XDR can result in certain remediation actions.
 Here are some examples:

 - [Automated investigations](m365d-autoir.md) can result in remediation actions that are taken automatically or await your approval.
 - Antivirus, antimalware, and other threat protection features can result in remediation actions, such as blocking a file, URL, or process, or sending an artifact to quarantine.